starwalker-sa/proj.malloc_scaled/README.md

  5. Tests of big reallocations of blocks;

 # Performance tests results
+All tests was performed on machine:
+AMD64 Ryzen 7 6800H with Radeon Graphics  3.20 GHz 8 Cores 16 threads.
+RAM 16 GB

 ![](/pics/avg_alloc_time_test_1_thread.png)<br />
  Figure 1.
 Average allocation time of 10'000'000 blocks of 32 byte size by one thread